HDF5 files / Data Evaluation

 ... array([5. , 7. , 0.1])

-Convert HDF5 File to Python Dictionary
+Convert the full HDF5 File to Python Dictionary

 You can use this Python script to read your HDF5 recursively and convert it to a nested dictionary.